Exhibitions

 Content Detail

-Celebrate the holidays at the eleventh annual Illumination: Tree Lights at The Morton Arboretum, November 18, 2023 through January 6, 2024.
-Exciting new features and immersive installations will delight all ages along a new path that is fully ADA compliant and accessible to all.
+Celebrate the holidays and marvel at how light transforms a magnificent landscape at Illumination: Tree Lights at The Morton Arboretum.
+Exciting features and immersive installations in this festive experience will delight all ages along a path that is fully ADA compliant for guests with limited mobility.

 IllumiBrew

-Craft beer lovers won’t want to miss IllumiBrew on Thursday, November 16 and Friday, November 17.
-This 21-and-over event provides a first look at the newest version of Illumination while sampling local brews along the trail.
+Craft beer lovers won’t want to miss IllumiBrew.
+At this event for adults 21 and older, enjoy a first look at the newest version of Illumination while sampling local brews along the trail.

 Electric Illumination

-Electric Illumination returns for the second year with more dates for this late-night experience.
-Adults 18 and older will enjoy a curated mix of trance and progressive house music, synchronized to the breathtaking light displays.
-The fun begins at 9:30 p.m., Fridays, December 8, 15, 22, and 29.
+Electric Illumination returns for this late-night experience.
+Adults 18 and older will enjoy a curated mix of dynamic and dance-worthy music synchronized to the breathtaking light displays of Illumination.
+The fun begins at 9:30 p.m., Fridays in December.

 Sponsored by